 R&D

-BM109A first-in-class LBP against CVD and CKD
+BM109A first-in-class LBP targeting TMAU and CVD/CKD

 Bacteria